 Number of Italian artists have also been fascinated by this promotional artistic product, and have put themselves to the test with mass imagery, the irony of Neo-Dadaism, and the elegance of figurative silhouettes.
 Sadly, the rapid changes in promotional publicity media that have taken place over the last few years, with the ever-growing influence of the internet and television, have led to this very elegant artistic tradition (first-and-foremost, after all, it is bona fide art) falling into disuse.
 For this reason, the Vietti family has decided, through an exclusive “Vendemmia Poster Collection” produced with the prestigious co-operation of the noted Alba artist, Bruno Sacchetto, to highlight the most significant moments in the history of 20th century art, which is also the history of our country.

 By pairing these works with the Vietti vintages we will be seeking to restore an illustrious graphic tradition, and to help to make the younger generations who did not live these times aware of an important part of our social, as well as artistic history.
-For seven vintages starting from this year thereforer, we will be producing a poster in two versions: one sized 50 x 70 m , and another, more prestigious 95 x 133 cm format limited edition for 250 selected recipients throughout the world.
+For following vintages starting from this year thereforer, we will be producing a poster in two versions: one sized 50 x 70 m , and another, more prestigious 95 x 133 cm format limited edition for 250 selected recipients throughout the world.

 Castiglione Falletto, November 2007